 For those people, we offer a bit of respite from the woes of winter weather, at least where a wooden deck is concerned.

 Will Ice and Snow Harm Your Deck?

-If you’re concerned about the extra weight of snow and ice on your deck, you probably don’t have to worry.
-Building codes require a wood deck to support more weight than a roof, so if your deck was properly built, you needn’t concern yourself with defrosting it during the winter months.
+If you’re concerned about the extra weight of snow and ice layers on your deck, you probably don’t have to worry.
+Building codes require a wood deck to support more weight than a roof, so if your deck was properly built and used quality deck board materials, you needn’t worry about defrosting it during winter.
 And as for cold temperatures and excess moisture, properly treated wood decks are incredibly resilient.

 That said, if your deck is getting on in years or is especially well-traveled, keeping excess snow and ice off it certainly won’t hurt.
 Aside from preventing winter damage, you may need to keep things clean and clear for safety reasons.
 The last thing you want is to slip and fall when you’re taking out the garbage.

 But don’t grab the ice pick just yet.
 While snow and ice may not harm your deck directly, you could damage it by attempting to remove those wintery concoctions without the right tools, techniques and preparation.

 The most important step to keeping your deck safe during winter should be before the first snowflakes fall.
 You may want to install snow-melting mats, buy snow blowers or keep away your deck furniture.
 Whatever precaution you take, checking and preparing your deck before a winter storm hits will go a long way toward cleaning off the ice when the time comes.

 Start with clearing out any objects that might pose obstacles once the ice and snow have fallen.
 Remove any furniture or fixtures, such as your backyard grill.
 If you don’t have a place to store them, you should cover them and move them to the side.